supreet11agrawal/Proposal/Proposal.md

 ```
-I am fairly comfortable with Git and Github as they were part of the course curriculum of one of the courses I audited.
+I am reasonably comfortable with Git and Github as they were part of the course curriculum of one of the courses I audited.
 I have been using these over the past months for contributing to Sympy and otherwise making me quite comfortable with them.

 ## The Project
 ### Motivation
-My main motivation towards this project is my interest in the field of probability and statistics.
-Through this project I would like to improve my grasp on the field and work on implementing this important part of the field of probability on a wide scale platform.
+My primary motivation towards this project is my interest in the field of probability and statistics.
+Through this project, I would like to improve my grasp on the field and work on implementing this vital part of the field of probability on a wide scale platform.

-I have been working with Sympy for about last 2 months.
-And in my experience, I haven't seen a better work environment.
+I have been working with Sympy for about the last two months.
+Moreover, in my experience, I haven't seen a better work environment.
 I was just fascinated by everybody's behaviour and willingness to help each other in the process.
-In these past 2 months, my knowledge about python and object oriented programming has increased manifold.
-I would like to continue working on Sympy after the GSoC period as well because of the reasons I mentioned above.
+In these past two months, my knowledge about python and object oriented programming has increased manifold.
+I want to continue working on Sympy after the GSoC period as well because of the reasons I mentioned above.
 ### Implementation Plans
-As implementing stochastic processes will not be an easy task; I would like to break the process into smaller parts which will help me provide a better insight to solve the problems that remain.
+As implementing stochastic processes is not an easy task; I would like to break the process into smaller parts which will help me provide a better insight to solve the problems that remain.

-I would like to break the period into 4 stages:
+More or less, the project can be broken into 4 stages:

 #### Stage 1
 ---
 Implementing basic probabilistic functions such as `mean`, `median` and `mode`.
-Currently Sympy does not offer support for finding these averages.
-Mean is supported in terms of expectation but a standard function `mean` might e more useful to the end users.
-I would like to implement these basic functions before moving further as these are one of the most basic yet important average values when it comes to Statistics.
+Currently, Sympy does not offer support for finding these averages.
+Mean is supported in terms of expectation but a standard function `mean` might be more useful to the end users.
+I will implement these essential functions before moving further as these are one of the most basic yet critical average values when it comes to Statistics.

 __Mean__